 The monologue: It’s the time where an actor either rises to the occasion or crashes and burns (and usually takes the film with them).
 When done right, the effect of a movie monologue can change our perspective, be devastatingly terrific, riotous, or inspiring—and the best monologues do them all at one point or another.
-In no particular order, here are some famous film monologues we love, ranging from the funny to the tragic.
+In no particular order, here are some famous movie monologues we love, ranging from the funny to the tragic.

 Brad Pitt as Jeffrey Goines in “Twelve Monkeys”

 It seems like Pitt’s character in “Twelve Monkeys” is in perpetual monologue mode, only adding to the greatness of his performance.
 While in a mental institution, his ramblings to Bruce Willis’ character James Cole on society’s gluttony and materialistic focus, punctuated with his vigorous shakes and ticks, makes us feel like the truth has inhabited the body of a crazy person.
 You know, because it has.

 Jack Nicholson as Col. Nathan R. Jessup in “A Few Good Men”